Toloka/docs/en/guide/concepts/check-performers.md

 Tolokers complete tasks by selecting one of multiple possible answers.
 To check the quality in this type of project, use the [Control tasks](goldenset.md) rule.
 This involves adding questions where you define the correct response.

-Mix the control questions in with the main tasks.
+Mix the control questions in with the general tasks.
 They should make up at least 1% of the total tasks.
 Assign Tolokers a skill level depending on how many answers they get right.

 ![](../_images/cp-goldenset.png)